The Complete Guide to Launching or Relaunching Your Substack in 2025

 Add a P.S.
 If you feel comfortable, ask them to do what you want: upgrade to paid, share, buy your book, etc. Include a button.

-You want to send an email rather than a post so it reaches everyone.
+You want to send an email rather than a post to reach everyone.

 This email needs to be short and the call to action (to share or upgrade) very clear.

-**If you want them to share—basically you’re writing a chain letter/email.
+If you want them to share about your Substack:

 Subscribe and share buttons